pmkruyen/dearscholar/readme.md

 ### Step 2: Experiment with DearScholar on your own computer
 To log in, populate the survey modules with question pages and questions, and store answers on a server:
-1) set up your own (virtual private) server or get access to an existing one on your university;
+1) set up your own Apache server or get access to an existing one on your university;
-2) set up a database (such as mysql) with the tables, columns, rows and cell content as specified above (under Configuration)
+2) set up a database (such as mysql) with the tables, columns, rows and cell content as specified above (under Server configuration);
-3) write the required php scripts to let the app communicate with the database on your server (that is, download the settings and upload the responses).
+3) write the required php script to let the app communicate with the database on your server (that is, download the settings and upload the responses), to be included in the ```var/www/html``` folder of your server.

 A sample php script that can be used to let DearScholar communicate with the server can be found [here](https://github.com/pmkruyen/dearscholar/blob/master/dearscholar.php).

 #### Sample study
+To set up a sample study, the following can be used:
+1) [samplestudy-part1.php](https://github.com/pmkruyen/dearscholar/blob/master/samplestudy-part1.php) to populate the authentication and surveyStructure table;
+2) [samplestudy-part2.sql](https://github.com/pmkruyen/dearscholar/blob/master/samplestudy-part2.sql) to populate the pageStructure and questionTable table;

-To set up a sample study, [this](https://github.com/pmkruyen/dearscholar/blob/master/samplestudy.php) sample php file can be used.
-When generating random usernames and passwords, avoid using question marks (?) and ampersands (&).
+*Note*.
+When generating random usernames and passwords (in samplestudy-part1.php), avoid using question marks (?) and ampersands (&).

 ### Step 3: Experiment with DearScholar on your mobile device
 In order experiment with DearScholar on iOS and Android devices, the app should be build (compiled):